Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-11-15-well-written-tests.md

 5. Making software development **faster**, not slowing you down.

-In my mind, if your tests are not complying with all 3 of these characteristics, that's a smell.
-If you don
+In my mind, if your tests do not have all of these characteristics, that's a smell.
+But if they are missing more than one, they might be causing more harm than good.

 <br>
 Looking at the inverse of these properties can also be interesting.
 A test should **not**: